opencog/atomspace/opencog/persist/sql/README.md

 Same holds true for SQLite.
 Sorry.
 There is some work in the code-base to support these other databases, but the work-arounds for the missing features are kind-of complicated, and likely to be slow.
+(The above statements were accurate in 2012; things may have changed.)

 Be sure to install the Postgres server and the Postgres client.